 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments, as clarified in subsequent amendments.
 ASU 2016-13 changes the impairment model for certain financial instruments.
 The new model is a forward-looking expected loss model and will apply to financial assets subject to credit losses and measured at amortized cost and certain off-balance sheet credit exposures.
 This includes loans, held-to-maturity debt securities, loan commitments, financial guarantees and net investments in leases, as well as trade receivables.
 For available-for-sale debt securities with unrealized losses, credit losses will be measured in a manner similar to today, except that the losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
 In October 2019, the FASB voted to delay the effective date of this standard.
 Topic 326 will be effective for the Company for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is currently evaluating the effects of this ASU on its financial statements and related disclosures and does not expect there to be a material impact.
+The Company adopted ASU 2016-13 on January 1, 2023 and the adoption did not have a material impact on the Company's consolidated financial statements and related disclosures.